alinowshad/DeepLeukemiaNet/README.md

 ![Fig4](https://user-images.githubusercontent.com/37798588/131253249-c5396265-b3a7-4bfe-8b58-810b455d6394.PNG)

-## 3) Model Archtecture and Classification:
+## 3) ResNet Model Archtecture (Pre-training & Feature Extraction):

-In this section, we developed a 31-layer 2D convolutional neural network for classification of Leukemia in blood slides.
-It takes a preprocessed blood slide image as input and output a probability indicating the presence or absence of Leukemia in blood slide.
-The model proposed here is based on the modified version of the residual learning techniques, which optimization is significantly easier and can lead to an effective training process.
+In this section, we developed a 31-layer 2D convolutional neural network for extracting the features from Leukemia in blood slides.
+In this work, the features are extracted using a convolutional neural network, based on the modified version of the residual learning techniques, which optimization is significantly easier and can lead to an effective training process.

+Eventually two outputs are considered, a Softmax function is applied to output of this layer to obtain the final probability on the pre-training stage, and then Flatten layer is regarded as output for feature extraction stage.

 The following figure shows the structure of Identity Block: